ROBelgium/MSNoise/README.md

 MSNoise is the first complete software package for computing and monitoring relative velocity variations using ambient seismic noise.
 MSNoise is a fully-integrated solution that automatically scans data archives and determines which jobs need to be done whenever the scheduled task is executed.

+MSNoise is a joint project of the Royal Observatory of Belgium (Thomas Lecocq and Corentin Caudron) and ISTerre + IPGP (Florent Brenguier)

 Documentation
 ---------------
 Currently, the full documentation can be found on: http://www.msnoise.org.
-We are trying to switch to GitHub pages soon.